vasinov/chaosimp/README.md

 You can perform experiments on a variety of different AWS resources.
 Chaos Imp automatically translates resources defined in the YAML experiment template to [AWS FIS targets](https://docs.aws.amazon.com/fis/latest/userguide/targets.html).

-For example, to target a subset EC2 instances tagged with `imp: ec2-experiment` define the following target in `imp.yml:
+For example, to target a subset of EC2 instances tagged with `imp: ec2-experiment` define the following target in `imp.yml:

 ```yaml
 Targets: